 \subsection{Organization of the paper}

 Section \ref{SExPt} defines the exponential LPP model, its geodesics and exit points, and the increment-stationary version.
 The key generating function identity is in Proposition \ref{PLMId}.
-This identity implies the variance identity that lies at the heart of the coupling proofs of the KPZ fluctuation exponents, as we explain in Remark \ref{RmVarId}.

-Section \ref{SExBd} develops the main results, namely, matching upper and lower bounds on right-tail fluctuations of the exit point.
-Section \ref{SApp} describes applications of the main bounds to bulk LPP with i.i.d.\ exponential weights: transversal fluctuations of point-to-point geodesics, upper bounds on the distributional Busemann limits, and upper bounds on the distributional limit of the competition interface.
+Section \ref{SExBd} records the main results, namely, matching upper and lower bounds on fluctuations of exit points.
+Section \ref{SApp} collects some applications of the main bounds to transversal fluctuations of bulk geodesics, and to speed of distributional convergence to Busemann functions and the limiting competition interface direction.
 Sections \ref{SPf} and \ref{SPfApp} contain the proofs.
 Appendix \ref{SAux} contains auxiliary technical results for LPP with arbitrary real weights.
-Appendix \ref{SExBnd2} extends our main bounds to certain line-to-point LPP processes, to relate our work to the recent results of Ferrari, Ghosal and Nejjar in \cite{ferr-ghos-nejj-19} and to those of Pimentel in \cite{pime-18}.
-Appendix \ref{SCifBd} derives bounds on the speed of convergence of the competition interface in the stationary LPP process, as a dramatic counterpoint to the bulk result in Section \ref{SApp}.
-Appendix \ref{STASEP} explains how the LPP process with boundary conditions relates to TASEP with a second-class particle.
-Appendix \ref{SEstim} contains some auxiliary estimates.
+Appendix \ref{SExBnd2} extends our main bounds to certain path-to-point LPP processes, and relates our work to the recent exit point bounds from \cite{ferr-ghos-nejj-19} and \cite{pime-18}.
+Appendix \ref{SEstim} contains some basic estimates.